 ×

-32 Cool Japanese Words We All Use in English
+32 Cool Japanese Loanwords We All Use in English

 Did you know we use lots of Japanese words in English?
-It’s true!
 If you’re learning Japanese, you already have a leg up.
+Let me introduce you to 32 Japanese loanwords we use in English.

 Nature